 Looking for a variation that’s a little simpler or less messy?
-Instead of scrape painting, you can print the templates and let kids color, or use for designing their own dream surfboards with hand-drawn details.
+Instead of scrape painting, you can print the templates and let kids color, or use them for designing their own dream surfboards with hand-drawn details.

 Have a little one in the house?
-Make a few of these, laminate and glue a piece of sponge or scrap foam to the back.
+Make a few of these, laminate, and glue a piece of sponge or scrap foam to the back.
 Pop them into a tray of water and watch them bob alongside our floating egg carton cup whale (TOO cute!) or scrap supply sailboats for an ocean-themed sensory bin.